 A History of the Magazine

 Poetry has always been independent, unaffiliated with any institution or university—or with any single poetic or critical movement or aesthetic school.
-It continues to print the major English-speaking poets, while presenting emerging talents in all their variety.
-In recent years, more than a third of the authors published in the magazine have been young writers appearing for the first time.
-On average, the magazine receives over 90,000 submissions per year, from around the world.
+It continues to print major English-language poets and emerging talents in all their variety.
+In recent years, more than a third of the authors published in the magazine have been writers appearing for the first time.
+On average, the magazine receives more than 150,000 submissions per year from around the world.